thecodingmachine/react-native-boilerplate/documentation/docs/3_Guides/3_1_Theme.md

 title: Theme
 ---

-The Theme folder is located at the root of your project.
-It includes a nice kit for building and maintain the UI of your application.
+The Theme folder, at the root of project, includes a nice kit for building and maintaining the UI of application.
-It will help you with variables and reusable stylesheets to build a well harmony between your screens.
+It helps with variables and reusable classes to create harmony between application screens.

 ## Variables
 The first file is the variables one.
-You will find 3 groups of variables in it:
+It contains 3 groups of variables :
- - 🎨 **Colors**: which defines global colors of your graphical charter,
+ - 🎨 **Colors** : defines global colors of the graphical charter,
  ```javascript
      export const Colors = {
        transparent: 'rgba(0,0,0,0)',